Note

 Load Lakehouse data into a notebook

-Once you attach a Lakehouse to your Microsoft Fabric notebook, you can explore stored data without leaving the page, and read it into your notebook, all with a few steps.
-Selection of any Lakehouse file surfaces options to "Load data" into a Spark or a Pandas DataFrame.
+Once you attach a Lakehouse to your Microsoft Fabric notebook, you can explore stored data without leaving the page and read it into your notebook with just a few steps.
+Selecting any Lakehouse file displays options to "Load data" into a Spark or Pandas DataFrame.
 You can also copy the file's full ABFS path or a friendly relative path.

-Selection of one of the "Load data" prompts generates a code cell to load that file into a DataFrame in your notebook.
+Selecting one of the "Load data" prompts generates a code cell that loads the file into a DataFrame in your notebook.

 Converting a Spark DataFrame into a Pandas DataFrame